invidian/secure-and-reproducible-arch-linux/README.md

 ### [Secure Boot Platform Key (PK)](#secure-boot-platform-key-pk)

 Top level X.509 certificate with RSA key-pair used in Secure Boot process.
-"Platform" in "Platform Key" refers to [Computing platform](https://en.wikipedia.org/wiki/Computing_platform), which can be an actual piece of hardware you execute code on, but can also be a visualized environment or a web browser.
+"Platform" in "Platform Key" refers to a [Computing platform](https://en.wikipedia.org/wiki/Computing_platform), which can be an actual piece of hardware you execute code on, but can also be a visualized environment or a web browser.

 Owning Platform Private Key allows you to proof to the UEFI that you are the physical owner of the hardware.